7 Reasons Your Business May Be Struggling with Cash Flow— and How to Solve Them

 Mercury-in-retrograde and economic disasters aside, it’s never been particularly easy to get sizable funds together when you’re small or first starting out, and having free cash flow can be more difficult in some industries than others.

 The good news is that, looking beyond life’s unchanging circumstances, one of the main reasons business owners struggle with cash flow has to do with cash flow management— a skill you can learn, cultivate, and improve upon, as well as automate.

 In this guide, we’ll start with a deeper explanation of what free cash flow is, how it’s calculated, the main factors that influence negative cash flow, and of course, how to solve them.

 What is free cash flow and why is it important?

-A negative free cash flow is the opposite of the aforementioned positive one, meaning you have more money going out than coming in.
-This is a sign that your business is heading in the wrong direction.
-Negative cash flow can point toward poor sales, bad profit margins, costly business operations, and a number of other issues.
-This is why it's important to understand and calculate your free cash flow.
+Negative cash flow can point to poor sales, bad profit margins, costly business operations, and a number of other issues.
+That’s why it's important to understand and calculate your free cash flow.

 How to calculate free cash flow